MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

       •	Deploy Spark on a Databricks managed cluster: This service automatically handle failures and retries better than self-managed Spark in
          Docker.

+   b) Scalability (Horizontal & Elastic Scaling)

+      Goal: Automatically handle growing data and traffic without manual intervention.
+      Improvements:

+      •	Use Databricks jobs to scale compute on demand.

+      •	Partition MySQL/MongoDB datasets by state to reduce contention and improve parallel processing.

+      •	Optimize PySpark with partitioning, caching, and predicate pushdown to make better use of resources.

+      •	Use Azure Cosmos DB instead of raw MongoDB if my workloads are truly global — Cosmos handles autoscaling and global distribution natively.

 5. What data patterns would you use ?

    •	Event-driven Architecture: Implement an event-driven architecture using Apache Kafka.
 Orders can be published as events to Kafka